MarkJoyce0111/LoRa_click/README.md

 ## Installation
 Use the package manager to install the library for your architecture.

-### Test communication with the module - are all posible radio functions
+### Test communication with the module
+All posible radio functions for LoRa RF click board are listed in this example.

-Test is for PIC32 MCUs.
+Test is for PIC32 MCUs, other platforms will have differences in system_init function and UART interrupt routine.
 ```
 #include "lora_rf.h"